thoth-tech/documentation/docs/Splashkit/Applications/Arcade Machines/Arcade Machine Setup/Setup Arcade Machine.md

    nano ~/.emulationstation/es_systems.cfg
    ```

-8. Add the following to the file or downlaod a copy from
+8. Add the following to the file or download a copy from
    [here](/docs/Splashkit/Applications/Arcade%20Machines/Arcade%20Machine%20Setup/Files/es_systems.cfg)

    ```config